 Using the packaging your lipless crankbait came in cut out a small section of plastic just big enough to cover the opening.

-When I originally did this project a few years ago I was very skeptical on whether the top would hold.
+When I originally did this project a few years ago I was very skeptical about whether the top would hold.

 To my surprise using the ultra-strong 2-part epoxy is key.